Do you want to...

 How do I apply?

-Applications will open in mid-December 2020 for students who meet the following criteria:
+Applications for next year's Cohorts 39 and 40 will open in December 2021 for students who meet the following criteria at that time:

 - Currently enrolled in a major offered by the Robert H. Smith School of Business, A. James Clark School of Engineering, and/or College of Computer, Mathematical, and Natural Sciences